 The mean forces and moments acting on the platform due to wave drift and current forces.

-The effect of current forces on the risers and tendons.
+The effect of current forces on risers and tendons.

 The determination of the mean response is an iterative process since the various contributing loads are dependent on the platform set down.